P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * RandomTweaks - A bunch of miscellaneous, vanilla-compatible tweaks for Minecraft, such as player head drops, sound system reloading and a time of day overlay.

 * ReAuth - Allows the user to re-login without having to restart their game.

+* Reborn Core - A library mod for team reborn mods.

+* Refined Storage Large Patterns - The dream of automation realized.
+Again.

 * Refined Storage - An elegant solution to your hoarding problem.